korih/drive-clone/README.md

 - [ ] Setup data models
 - [ ] Add auth
 - [ ] Add file upload
+- [ ] add sandbox to only work in dev environment? or just remove it

 ### Setup For database
 Connected database to singlestore, setup by changing stuff in the .env file, so we can connect to database.